bentomhall/nih-system/homebrewery/world/geography.md

 All of this also means that bodies, nimbuses, and souls can be transformed into magical fuel.
 Blood magic is exactly this [_and is generally considered a bad idea --IB_]; use a ritual to funnel the energy released when a soul separates into a spell.
 Willing sacrifice is even more potent, as you unlock more energy.
 And there are dark rumors of mechanisms used to convert the entire triparte soul into energy...with the soul left screaming and aware in some horrific sense.

 ### The Congregation
 The 16 True Gods, the only ones who can empower clerics, are called the Congregation.
 Congregation members are unkillable while enthroned, and have near-limitless power...as long as they obey the strictures.
-Loran Hae, the former God of Harvest and Autumn, was dethroned and reduced to the stature of an Ascendantfor meddling too hard (and crashing the wrong mortal wedding) in 250 AC.
-Loran Hae ended up dying at adventurer hands.
+One of them, the former God of Harvest and Autumn, was dethroned for meddling too hard (and crashing the wrong mortal wedding) in 250 AC an, reduced to the stature of an Ascendant, ended up dying at adventurer hands.
 Which served as a warning to the others not to get *too* involved in their schemes, resulting in the Congregation backing off a bit.
 {{note
 #### Souls and PCs
 [*What's a PC? --IB*]